UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 As an example, in Python 3.7 (which is in beta release as of this writing), there is a new feature in the standard library: ``Data Classes``, introduced in
 `PEP 557 <https://www.python.org/dev/peps/pep-0557/>`_

-They are a quick way to make a simple class that's prime purpose is to store a set of fields -- kind of like a database record.
-What the new tool provides as auto-generation of all the boilerplate code for the ``__init__``, etc. They could have been implemented with a metaclass, but it was decided to use a class decorator instead.
+They are a quick way to make a simple class whose prime purpose is to store a set of fields -- kind of like a database record.
+What the new tool provides is auto-generation of all the boilerplate code for the ``__init__``, etc. They could have been implemented with a metaclass, but it was decided to use a class decorator instead.
 From the PEP:

   "No base classes or metaclasses are used by Data Classes.
 Users of these classes are free to use inheritance and metaclasses without any interference from Data Classes.
 The decorated classes are truly "normal" Python classes.
 The Data Class decorator should not interfere with any usage of the class."